nixonsu/lofi-env/README.md

 ## About The Project

 Lo-fi and pixel-art themed virtual study environment, equipped with an editable lofi radio, timer, to-do list and relaxing sound effects.

-Users can create an account and login to save their settings.
+This project was essentially born out of my desire for an all-in-one space for all my study needs throughout university 🎓

 Check out the web application at: [**https://www.lofi-env.com/**](https://www.lofi-env.com/)